tierratechnologies/logmate.co.nz/content/blog/vest-in-all-your-work-tools-including-your-device.md

 * Yourself (professionalism, clothing, personal care etc)
 * Your vehicle
-* Your website/marketing material
+* Any website/marketing material
 * Your mobile device (access to compliance and facilitation platforms)

 Each of these areas has a profound impact on how you operate as a commercial driver.
 Let's take a close look at your vehicle as an example.

 #### Investing In Your Vehicle

 Your vehicle can be your pride and joy.
-Not only does the upkeep of the vehicle show your professionalism but it also the primary tool you use to earn an income.
+Not only does the upkeep of the vehicle show your professionalism but it is also the primary tool you use to earn an income.
 If your vehicle isn't available to use then you aren't earning money,  as simple as that.
 So what do you do to ensure your vehicle is up to scratch?
 You:

-* Research the most cost-effective, safe and reliable model
+* Research the most cost-effective, safe and reliable model when looking to purchase a new vehicle
 * Do self-inspections to monitor any changes
 * Schedule regular services and maintain it at COF/WOF standard
-* Upgrade when required
+* Upgrade your vehicle when required

 The reward for putting the investment (both time and money) into your vehicle?
-Knowing that it is safe to operate and it will be available for you to earn money more often and not sitting at the mechanics costing you money.
+Knowing that it is safe to operate and it will be available for you to earn money more often rather than sitting at the mechanics costing you money.

 ![](/uploads/photo-1550355291-bbee04a92027.jpeg)